1,691 words, 9 minutes read time.

 Day 3: Cotswolds

 This might have been my favorite day.
-I traveled through the Cotswolds and every village was equally as gorgeous as the next.
-Seriously the drive there is half the fun because everything is picturesque!
+I traveled through the Cotswolds, and every village was equally gorgeous as the next.
+Seriously, the drive there is half the fun because everything is picturesque!
 I went to Burford, Castle Combe, and finished back at Bourton-on-the-Water for my second night stay!

 Beautiful Wiltshire.